Management Response

 Responsible Deadline Status Comments

 Good practices of innovative programming on social norm change and engagement with men are codified.
-Policy and Programme Divisions 2019/01 Ongoing UN-Women has started and will systematize in 2020 the good practices of innovative and effective programming by developing programming guidance on social norm change to assist field offices with evidence-based guidance to advance in this area
+Policy and Programme Divisions 2019/01 Overdue-Initiated UN-Women has started and will systematize in 2020 the good practices of innovative and effective programming by developing programming guidance on social norm change to assist field offices with evidence-based guidance to advance in this area

 Donor interest and support for large-scale survey on WPP and social norms change over time in partnership with UN-Women’s innovation facility explored.
 Policy and Programme Divisions (Innovation Facility) 2018/10 Overdue-Not Initiated Time frame: Q4 2018